youyifong/tsp/README.md

 - _counts_lastcutoff.txt: cell counts for a series of cutoffs for the last marker

+- _masks.csv: a text file containing info about the size of each predicted mask and x-y coordinate of center pixel of each predicted mask, last marker only

-- _fill.png: K files with each mask drawn as a filled shape
+- _fill.png (with -s): K files with each mask drawn as a filled shape

-- _outline.png: K files with each mask drawn as an outline
+- _outline.png (with -s): K files with each mask drawn as an outline

-- _point.png: K files with each mask drawn as a point
+- _point.png (with -s): K files with each mask drawn as a point

 - _seg.npz (with -r): cellpose output file containing overall info about image and masks, last marker only

-- _masks.csv (with -r): a text file containing info about the size of each predicted mask and x-y coordinate of center pixel of each predicted mask, last marker only